Deniskakaka/VanGoux/README.md

-# macet2 this is my second maket made on the scss
+# macet2 this is my second scss-made layout
-it has two versions mobile up to 1024px and the full version from 1025px it full version.
+it has two versions mobile up to 1024px and the full version from 1025px

 # used technologies:
 <ol>